aaronkw/humanbase-docs/docs/deepsea.rst

 To help interpretation, we grouped sequence classes into groups including P (Promoter), E (Enhancer), CTCF (CTCF-cohesin binding), TF (TF binding), PC (Polycomb-repressed), HET (Heterochromatin), TN (Transcription), and L (Low Signal) sequence classes.
 Please refer to our manuscript for a more detailed description of the sequence classes.

+Note: sequence class predictions are only available for vcf inputs.

 ::